Above Nav Container

 Put Cristo Rey to Work

-Corporate Partners invest in the development of a diverse workforce and in our students’ futures, building qualified and talented future leadership within their company industry.
+Through Cristo Rey Jesuit's Corporate Work Study Program (CWSP), Corporate Partners invest in the development of a diverse workforce and in our students’ futures, building qualified and talented future leadership within their company industry.

 explore corporate work study